EcoG-io/iso15118/README.md

 ## Environment Settings

-Finally, the project includes a few configuration variables, whose default values can be modified by setting them as environmental variables.
+The default configuration values can be modified by setting them as environment variables.
 The following table provides a few of the available variables:

 | ENV               | Default Value                 | Description                                                                                                                                                     |